advancedpricing/Xojo-Rest-Classes/README.md

 If the REST server communicates with JSON, you can create properties in the message that correspond to the object keys.
 You can also use the `ExcludeFromOutgoingPayload` event to exclude a property or modify the key or value that will be included.
 In the `CancelSend` event you can cancel the send or change the URL, payload, or MIME type.

 If you expect information back from the server in the form of JSON, you can create properties with the prefix of "Return", e.g., _ReturnSuccess_, _ReturnFirstName_, etc., and the return payload will be parsed into those properties.
-You can adjust the prefix through the `Options` <a href='#optionssection'>(see below)</a>.
+You can adjust the prefix through the `MessageOptions` <a href='#optionssection'>(see below)</a>.
 You can also use the `IncomingPayloadValueToProperty` event to "massage" a value or store it elsewhere.
 For example, if you expect an image to be returned as Base64-encoded, you can use that event to decode it, store the resulting image in a _ReturnImage_ property, then return `True` to prevent RESTMessage_MTC from processing the value further.

 RESTMessage_MTC will attempt to deserialize a JSON object into a class.
 For example, suppose you expect JSON from the server that looks like this: